 - Energy storage.
 When a person eats too much, the body stores the extra energy as fat in adipose tissue.
 The next day, the body addresses this reserve again.
 A small reserve is therefore good, but too much fat storage is harmful.

 - Building material.
 Each cell needs fats.
-Fats are an important part of brains, nerves and hormones.
+Fats are an important part of brain, nerves and hormones.

 - Better uptake of vitamins.
 Foods that contain fat are often also a source of vitamins A, D, E and K. These vitamins dissolve only in fat and not in water.